bfield1/HubbardMF/README.md

 If you use the substrate module, also cite the following reference:

 Bernard Field, Agustin Schiffrin, Nikhil V. Medhekar.
-'Correlation-induced magnetism in substrate-supported 2D metal-organic frameworks', In preparation 2022
+'Correlation-induced magnetism in substrate-supported 2D metal-organic frameworks', *npj Comput.
+Mater.* 2022, in press

 This code can also be cited directly: